noise-lab/security-course/docs/syllabus.md

 The course will have several components:

-1.  **Lectures:** The class has two lectures per week, covering the topics covered on the [course schedule](schedule.html).
+1.  **Lectures:** The class meets once per week, covering the topics covered on the [course schedule](schedule.html), approximately two topics per meeting.
 Attendance is expected in lecture.
 2.  **Debates:** We will reserve the class meeting time on Fridays for policy debates around the topics covered on the schedule.
 The frequency of these will depend on course enrollment levels but will